-Friends joined through their love of chamber music, the Resol String Quartet formed in the Autumn of 2018 at the Royal Conservatoire of Scotland, with a vision to make classical music making more inclusive both in the present and for the future.
-The Resol String Quartet aim to bring their shared ideals of honesty and friendship to all that they do.
+Friends joined through their love of chamber music, the Resol String Quartet formed in the Autumn of 2018 at the Royal Conservatoire of Scotland, with a vision to make classical music more inclusive and accessible, both in the present and for the future.
+The Resol String Quartet aim to bring their shared ideals of honesty and integrity to all that they do.

 In a constant pursuit for excellence, these young artists share their joy of music making and act as ambassadors for chamber music, keeping it alive in today’s society.
-The group feel just as at home in education and care settings as they do on the concert platform and strive to blend all of this work together.
+The group feel just as at home in education and care settings as they do on the concert platform and strive to blend all of this together in their work.
 In the concert hall they approach their interpretations from a historically informed perspective, bringing a unique take on repertoire from all eras.

-The quartet's determination, resilience and passion for chamber music was apparent when they made the decision to continue to rehearse together during the COVID-19 pandemic, even when members were in different parts of the world, coming together online for artistic discussions and rehearsals.
-Following this, when the members were reunited, the ensemble hosted four online performances, with repertoire from Boccherini, to Shostakovich and Jessie Montgomery.
+The quartet's determination, resilience and passion for chamber music was apparent during the COVID-19 pandemic, when the ensemble hosted four online performances, with repertoire from Boccherini, to Shostakovich and Jessie Montgomery.

-Resol Quartet have received masterclasses and coaching from: Donald Grant, Guillaume Sutre, Peter Salaff, Shelia Browne, Greg Lawson, the Brodsky Quartet, David Watkin, and Manchester Collective.
+The Resol String Quartet has received masterclasses and coaching from: Donald Grant, Guillaume Sutre, Peter Salaff, Shelia Browne, Greg Lawson, the Brodsky Quartet, David Watkin, Duncan Ferguson, Joseph Swenson and the Manchester Collective.